chrisgleissner/spring-batch-rest/README.md

 ### Quartz Schedules

-As mentioned above, these endpoints are only exposed if you're using the `spring-batch-rest-api-quartz` dependency:
+As mentioned above, these endpoints are only exposed if you're using the `spring-batch-rest-quartz-api` dependency:

 | HTTP Method  | Path                   | Description  |
 |--------------|------------------------|--------------|